gitbreaker222/virttruhe/README.md

  ### 3: run the app
  run `app/index.html` in your browser.
 Preferrably with a webserver - an IDE like AptanaStudio or WebStorm can do that, if you don't want to setup a webserver manually.

+ Congratulation!
+You are now familiar with the technology to work on modern web applications :) 🍻

+ (more information follows....)

  ## License